The Black Isle Partnership was created to further the interests of residents and businesses of the Black Isle.

 Membership of the partnership is open to anyone living or working in the Black Isle, or with an interest in the well-being of the area.
 The aim is to provide a democratic forum, consisting of local people, which can represent views on issues of importance to the area to the local authority, Scottish Office and others.

 There are four Directors of the Black Isle Partnership.
-Julian Paren (Treasurer), Gordon Adam, Sinclair Browne and Vanessa Halhead.
-Julian Paren is the Convenor of Transition Black Isle, Gordon Adam has recently retired as a Highland Councillor for the Black Isle, Sinclair Browne is Chief Executive of the Inverness Harbour Trust, and Vanessa Halhead is Acting Chair of Scottish Rural Action.
+Gordon Adam (Chair), Julian Paren (Company Secretary and Treasurer), Sinclair Browne and Vanessa Halhead.
+Gordon Adam has recently retired as a Highland Councillor for the Black Isle, Julian Paren is the Convenor of Transition Black Isle, Sinclair Browne is Chief Executive of the Inverness Harbour Trust, and Vanessa Halhead is Acting Chair of Scottish Rural Action.

 The Black Isle Partnership Newsletters 2021